-Four months after their wedding in 1961, my mom and dad, Tom and Janet Headland stepped off a freighter to live their lives among the Agta people in Casiguran, Philippines.
-Their goal was to learn the Agta language, translate the New Testament, and do whatever else they could do to help the Agta people as they faced the encroachment of the modern world on their traditional way of life.
-At the time, the Agta people were primarily hunter-gatherers, who made their livelihood from collecting forest products which they traded or sold to the local farmers and townspeople.
+Four months after their wedding in 1961, my mom and dad, Tom and Janet Headland, stepped off a freighter to live their lives among the Agta people in Casiguran, Philippines.
+Their goal was to learn the Agta language, translate the New Testament into their language, and do whatever else they could do to help the Agta people as they faced the encroachment of the modern world on their traditional way of life.
+At the time, the Agta people were primarily hunter-gatherers, who made their livelihood from collecting forest products which they traded or sold to the local non-tribal farmers and townspeople in valley downriver.

 In the years that followed I began to make trips back to visit the Philippines whenever I could afford to do so.
 Each trip was like a dream, sometimes arriving just in time to help someone get to the rural hospital in the town of Casiguran, and sometimes arriving hours too late.
 But whether I was in the Philippines or not, I prayed continually for the opportunity to help them in some way, and though the solution was not quick, God had a plan that was bigger than I imagined.

 His word never fails...

 For the first seventeen years of my parents work in the Philippines, their primary goal was to learn the Agta language and then to translate the New Testament into their language.